Roundaround/cva-go/README.md

 ### Predicate variants

-The `WithPredicateVariant` helper lets you specify a predicate function for each class list you want to apply.
+The `PredicateVariant` helper lets you specify a predicate function for each class list you want to apply.
 When working with non-string-map values (i.e. bools) or more than two variant properties, predicate variants can give you more advanced control over when classes are applied.